Azure/KAN/docs/tutorial/Security-Limiting-User-Access-to-your-KAN-Portal.md

-# Security: Limiting User Access to your KAN Portal
+# Security: Limiting User Access to your SYMPHONY Portal

-Once your KAN portal has been set up, it is accessible to anyone via the IP.
+Once your SYMPHONY portal has been set up, it is accessible to anyone via the IP.
 In other words, it is open to users for whom access may not be intended.
 This can be a security and compliance loophole.
 To prevent unwanted users from accessing your portal, use one of the following approaches to limit access:

 1. Limit portal access from Azure portal to certain IPs (if using Azure Kubernetes Service (AKS))